tranquilit/WAPT-Documentation/source/wapt-enterprise-community-comparison.rst

   #. manually after having downloaded the agent from the WAPT server or using :abbr:`SSH (Secured Shell)`;

-* Methods for registering hosts with the WAPT server
+* Methods for registering hosts with the WAPT server:

   #. automatically using the host`s kerberos account;